 Grooming Australian Labradoodles is actually very easy, providing that you keep on top of it and do a thorough job each time.
 If you let the coat care slip however, it can become a nightmare very quickly - so make sure you schedule some time every week to keep it in check.

-Because Australian Labradoodles don't shed their coat, they do need to be clipped.
-How often you have your doodle clipped should depend on coat type, the kind of lifestyle you lead, and your personal preferences.
-It is generally between two and four times per year is something to aim for.
+Since Australian Labradoodles don't shed their coat, they do need to be clipped regularly.
+How often you have your Australian Labradoodle clipped should depend on coat type, the kind of lifestyle you lead, and your personal preferences, but four times per year is something to aim for.
 When you bring your Australian Labradoodle to the groomers, ask them if they have clipped any Australian Labradoodles before and if they know how to do it properly!
 We have heard quite a few stories where people have had their poor Australian Labradoodle returned to them looking like a Poodle!
 Tell your groomer that you want a 'teddy bear' clip.
-What that means, is that the coat should loosely follow the shape of the body - it is a very relaxed and natural look - not 'perfect and preened'.
+The coat should loosely follow the shape of the body - it is a very relaxed and natural look - not 'perfect and preened'.
 Show your groomer some photos from our website so that they know exactly what the 'finished article' should look like.
-The groomer will also take care of the nails and will pluck the ears.ALAA Australian Labradoodle Grooming Demo
+The groomer should also take care of the nails and pluck the ears.ALAA Australian Labradoodle Grooming Demo

 Australian Labradoodles don't need bathed regularly.
-Their non-shedding coats have naturally occurring essential oils and lanolin and regular bathing should be avoided as it strips out these oils.
+Their non-shedding coats have naturally occurring essential oils and lanolin and regularly bathing should be avoided as it strips out these oils.
 If your Australian Labradoodle gets very muddy, give the mud time to dry and then brush it out with a slicker brush.
-If he rolls in something very smelly though, it might be worth giving him a bath!
+If he rolls in something very smelly though, please give him a bath!
 If you are going to bath your Australian Labradoodle, brush through the coat thoroughly first.
 If you do it the other way around, any matting will be set hard by the bathing process.